pepollms/tracker/_doc/op_5_source_files.md

 ### `get_percentage_value` Function

-Return the value of the percentage of a given number based on another.
+SQL function that returns the corresponding value of the percentage of a specified number, `<project>/_scripts/sql/utility/get_percentage_value.sql`.

-Example, 70% of 200 is 140.
+Example, given the number 70 and 200, the function returns 140.
-This function returns 140.
+It is read as, 70% of 200 is 140.

 !source(../_scripts/sql/utility/get_percentage_value.sql)(sql)